MEET THE MONARQUE COLLECTIVE

 Having recently graduated from Dawson College, Andrea is currently in her second year at McGill University pursuing a BSc degree in the biomedical and life sciences field.
 She has a strong academic standing and has maintained a perfect 4.0 GPA.
 As a result of Andrea’s academic excellence, she was invited into the Golden Key International Honours Society for being in the top 5% of her faculty at McGill.
 Andrea has been tutoring students in subjects such as Math, Science, English and French from elementary to CEGEP for the last three years.
 She has a passion for teaching and students adore her calm yet conscientious teaching style.
 When she is not tutoring or studying, Andrea enjoys volunteering at the Montreal Children’s hospital, as well as reading and playing volleyball.

-English, French, ESL, FSL, Reading, Writing, Elementary, Middle School, Secondary, CEGEP, Organization, Time Management, Presentation Skills
+English, Math, Reading, Writing, Homework, Elementary, Middle School, Organization, Time Management, Interview Prep, Yoga, Sports

 Science, Chemistry, Secondary As a dedicated science student at McGill University and having graduated from Lower Canada College with honour roll, Carolyn has learned and developed several qualities that make her a great tutor.
 Throughout her participation in multiple extracurricular activities, her communication and organizational skills have developed significantly.
 She also loves developing personal connections, which is why tutoring is an enjoyable experience.
 Overall, Carolyn is very hardworking and loves to learn!

-Cassandra is currently completing a bachelor’s degree in Child Studies at Concordia University.
-Previously, Cassandra attended John Abbott College where she graduated with a degree in Social Science with a “focus” on Environmental Studies.
-Cassandra has been tutoring and working with children for a number of years.
-While at John Abbott College, Cassandra worked as a peer tutor and gained experience tutoring students with special needs.
-After completing her degree at Concordia, Cassandra wants to pursue her studies and obtain a Master’s of Art in Geography, which will ultimately lead her to her dream of teaching environmental sustainability at the Cegep level.
-Cassandra is a true environmental sustainability advocate and wants to impart her knowledge on younger generations.
-Cassandra is a year-round Ringette player, often mentoring and coaching younger girls who seek to improve their skills on the ice.
+Cassandra earned a bachelor’s degree in Child Studies & Human Environment at Concordia University, with distinction, and is currently pursuing a Master’s of Geography.
+Cassandra has been tutoring and working with children of all ages for a number of years.
+While in CEGEP, Cassandra worked as a peer tutor and gained valuable experience tutoring students with special needs.
+Over the past few years, she has gained practical experience in early education through her stages and in her role as a Homeschool Educator for a group of Pre-K students.
+Through play and inquiry-based learning, she helps to develop competencies in language and numeracy as well as fine, gross motor and socio-emotional skills.
+As a native French speaker, Cassandra has had much success using her hands-on, play-based approach to teach the french language.
+Her ultimate goal is to teach environmental sustainability at the Cegep level.
+She is a true environmental sustainability and indigenous rights advocate and loves to impart her learnings and passion to younger generations.
+Outside the academic sphere, Cassandra is a year-round Ringette player, often mentoring and coaching younger girls who seek to improve their skills on the ice.
 As a tutor, Cassandra encourages a positive atmosphere where openness and honesty are the norm.
-Cassandra also believes in helping students learn important life skills through her tutoring, such as: accountability, responsibility and being self-sufficient.
+She believes in helping students learn important life skills such as accountability, responsibility and autonomy.
 Cassandra has a fun teaching approach and believes that children learn best when they are actively involved in their education.

 English, Math, Calculus, Science, Chemistry, Physics, Homework, Elementary, Middle School, Secondary, Grade 12 Elie is an undergraduate student in Biochemistry and Molecular Medicine at the University of Montreal.
 He loves chemistry, mathematics, physics, medicine, nutrition, philosophy, psychology and business.
 He is a conscientious student who spends his time staying on top of his schoolwork and reading books that are in line with his interests and career ambitions.
 He is never satisfied learning just one subject and, as a result, would like to complete an MBA and pursue a career as an Optometrist.
 Elie has always ranked at the top of his class, which is reflected in his perfect 4.0 GPA, and has always been considered the ‘go-to’ for many of his peers who had questions or needed more in-depth explanations, which cultivated his love for tutoring.
 These experiences also allowed Elie to understand the many different ways that people learn and, thus, how to explain a given concept in a multitude of ways to ensure comprehension.
 His own passion for learning has allowed him to develop an ability to turn a more mundane subject into a fascinating lesson.
 Elie aims to harness that love for learning in everyone he meets and especially in those he tutors so that eventually their own curiosity will run wild and enable them to take their education into their own hands.